 How We Do It

-- We’ve partnered with SewAid International to provide a two-week intensive course in tailoring for 15 women of the community.
+- We’ve partnered with SewAid International to provide an intensive course in tailoring for 15 women in the community.

 - We have built a tailoring room with access to sewing machines, fabrics and other resources.

 - We’ve hired a highly skilled tailoring teacher.